-2. Paris was originally a Roman City called Lutetia
+2. It was originally a Roman City called Lutetia.

 At the time, Paris was rather unimportant, behind Lyon and the port city of Marseille (called Massilia).
 Little Paris was, at the time, a tiny dot on the map.
 Literally.
 You can read more about French history here.